Program Directory by City

 Lompoc Community Services Center

-Offers basic needs assistance including food, clothing, information and referrals, rental and utility assistance.
+Offers basic needs assistance: Food pantry, clothing, information and referrals, rental and utility assistance, holiday programs.

 325 North 2nd Street, Lompoc, CA 93436